 Ashley Cooper (photographer)

 Ashley Cooper has spent the last thirteen years travelling to every continent on the planet to document the causes and impacts of climate change and the rise of renewable energy, the only photographer to have done so.
 This epic journey around the planet has taken him to over 30 countries, from close to the North Pole to the Antarctic, from 18,000 feet in the Bolivian Andes to sinking coral atoll islands in the South Pacific.
 His new book “Images From a Warming Planet” contains 500 of the best images from the project and has come out to critical acclaim, Jonathon Porritt called the book “An extraordinary collection of images and a powerful call to action”.
 Ashley is an award winning photo journalist whose work is used in newspapers, magazines and books all around the world.

-Evening visit to Sandscale Haws to tour the reserve and to observe the colony of natterjack toads.
+Evening visit to the National Trust Nature Reserve at Sandscale Haws to explore the unique dune habitats and to observe the colony of natterjack toads.

 Because the toads only start calling after sunset, we will leave Ambleside in the late afternoon, have a 1-2h walk followed by a beachside picnic followed by a visit to the breeding ponds at dusk.
 Bring a water bottle, waterproof, walking boots (or comfortable wellies) and appropriate clothing.
 For the picnic, please also bring some finger food to share.

 We will be meeting in the lower car park on the Ambleside campus at 16:00hrs.
 Alternatively you can meet us at the car park at Sandscale Haws, LA14 4QJ, at 17:00hrs.